surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 This area is meant to be a quick access to some of Surge XT's features that are also present in the Menu.
 (see [Main Menu](#main-menu))

+The **MPE** and **Tune** buttons are for quickly enabling/disabling those features in the current Surge XT instance.
 Right-clicking on one of these buttons will reveal more options which are also present in sub-menus under the Menu button as well.

-For instance, the first time you press the **Tune** button if no custom tuning is loaded, it will open the same menu as if you would have right-clicked on that button.
-Once a custom tuning is loaded however, left-clicking on it will turn the loaded tuning on or off.
+Left-clicking the Tune button while Surge XT is in its default tuning will also simply open the menu.
 See [Microtuning](#microtuning) for more information.

-Alternatively, **.scl** and **.kbm** files can also be dragged and dropped anywhere on the interface to apply custom tuning.

 ## FX Bypass, Character, Global Volume